PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Related Work

 Built upon advancement in monocular plane recovery, numerous works \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac} have emerged to address the challenging two-view planar reconstruction with unknown camera poses, aiming to build a coherent 3D planar reconstruction.

-SparsePlanes \cite{jin2021sparseplanes} is the first learning-based approach for planar reconstruction and relative camera pose estimation from sparse views.
-Specifically, with monocular planes and their embeddings from PlaneRCNN \cite{Liu:etal:CVPR2019:Planercnn}, a dense pixel attention network is applied to estimate a number of $K$=1024 pose hypotheses, all of which are used for plane matching and a final pose via a complex two-step optimization.
-Furthermore, PlaneFormers \cite{agarwala2022planeformers} utilizes predicted monocular planes and top $h$=9 pose hypotheses from SparsePlanes \cite{jin2021sparseplanes} as input, but replace the intricate handcrafted optimization by $h$ leanable PlaneFormer modules, mitigating the complex optimization issue faced by \cite{jin2021sparseplanes}.
-NOPE-SAC \cite{tan2023nopesac} improves monocular plane quality by replacing PlaneRCNN \cite{Liu:etal:CVPR2019:Planercnn} with a modified PlaneTR \cite{Tan:etal:ICCV2021:Planetr}, and achieves an initial coarse pose from direct regression using the similary pixel attention \cite{jin2021sparseplanes}.
-It also introduces differentiable optimal transport \cite{sarlin2020superglue} for plane matching and proposes one-plane pose hypotheses based on corresponding plane pairs, effectively resolving conflicts between numerous pose hypotheses and limited 3D plane correspondences during SparsePlanes' pose refinement.
+SparsePlanes \cite{jin2021sparseplanes} is the first learning-based approach for planar reconstruction and pose estimation from sparse views. \jiajia{With monocular planes derived from PlaneRCNN \cite{Liu:etal:CVPR2019:Planercnn} and $1024$ pose hypotheses estimated from a dense pixel attention network, SparsePlanes employs them for a complex two-step optimization to calculate plane correspondences and a final pose.} Furthermore, PlaneFormers \cite{agarwala2022planeformers} utilizes predicted monocular planes and top \jiajia{$9$} pose hypotheses from SparsePlanes as input, \jiajia{and replaces} the handcrafted optimization by \jiajia{$9$} learnable \jiajia{planeformer} modules, mitigating the \jiajia{intricate} optimization issue \cite{jin2021sparseplanes}.
+NOPE-SAC \cite{tan2023nopesac} improves monocular plane quality by replacing PlaneRCNN \cite{Liu:etal:CVPR2019:Planercnn} with a modified PlaneTR \cite{Tan:etal:ICCV2021:Planetr}, and achieves an initial coarse pose from direct regression using the similar pixel attention \cite{jin2021sparseplanes}.
+It also introduces differentiable optimal transport \cite{sarlin2020superglue} for plane matching and proposes one-plane pose hypotheses based on corresponding plane pairs, resolving conflicts between numerous pose hypotheses and limited 3D plane correspondences during SparsePlanes' pose refinement.